GoogleChrome/web.dev/src/site/content/en/blog/webxr-pt1/index.md

 ---
 title: Virtual reality comes to the web
-subhead: A few basicis will prepare you for a spectrum of immersives experiences&#58; virtual reality, augmented reality, and everything in between.
+subhead: A few basicis to prepare you for a spectrum of immersives experiences&#58; virtual reality, augmented reality, and everything in between.
 authors:
   - joemedley
 date: 2019-10-30